 Towers from the Recycling Bin

 You don’t have to spend a lot of money on building tools for your kids.
 You can often find fantastic materials in your trash can or recycling bin.
-Here are some ideas.
+Here are some ideas for building towers, and some ideas for fun materials that you can add to your science center.

 Paper Towel Rolls